 A warranty registration certificate is supplied with your set.
+It entitles the original purchaser of our equipment to a warranty covering material or assembly faults.
 The extent of coverage is described in the Limited Warranty Statement.
 We recommend that you study the statement carefully.
 NOTE: If the warranty is to apply, the servicing instructions outlined in this manual must be followed.
 If further information is needed, please contact an authorized dealer or the factory.